ODF-Advocacy/odf-advocacy/README.md

 ## Project Governing Board

 The Project Governing Board provides top-level guidance and strategic direction for ODF Advocacy.
-Members of the Board, which will include representatives from ODF Advocacy Sponsor organizations, will be listed here.
+Members of the Board are:

+*  Italo Vignoli (italo@documentfoundation.org), [The Document Foundation](https://www.documentfoundation.org/)